Python-SIP/sip/doc/command_line_tools.rst

     This option disables the redefinition of ``protected`` to access protected C++ functions from Python and is the default on Windows.

+.. option:: --scripts-dir DIR

+    Any project scripts will be installed in ``DIR``.
+If ``DIR`` is relative then it is taken as relative to the target directory.
+By default the directory containing the Python interpreter is used.

 .. option:: --target-dir DIR